Quinney10/AWS-Static-website/README.md

 Error: "" isnota validCIDRblock: invalid CIDRaddress withaws_security_group.web_sg, onmain.tf line39

-This error occurred because the my_ip variable had been declared but not assigned a value.
+I discovered this error had occurred because the my_ip variable had been declared but not assigned a value.
 Terraform attempted to use an empty string as a CIDR block, which is invalid.

 Solution
 To resolve this issue, I created a terraform.tfvars file and defined the required variables: